 Most of you probably know this already but I’ll repeat it briefly for anyone new to this hobby – Qatar Airways is a member of the oneworld alliance and so these fares can be credited to

 oneworld loyalty program.

-I suspect that most readers will be crediting these flights to the British Airways Executive Club where you’ll earn 560 Tier points from just one trip (that’s over 90% of the Tier Points needed for Silver Status) or to the American Airlines Executive Club where you’ll earn Elite Qualifying Miles & Dollars as well as Redeemable Miles based on the distance travelled.
+I suspect that most readers will be crediting these flights to the British Airways Executive Club where you’ll earn 560 Tier points from just one trip (that’s over 90% of the Tier Points needed for Silver Status) or to the American Airlines AAdvantage Program where you’ll earn Elite Qualifying Miles & Dollars as well as Redeemable Miles based on the distance traveled.

 Anyone crediting these flights to American’s AAdvantage program can expect to earn approximately 21,660 Elite Qualifying Miles and approximately 2,880 Elite Qualifying dollars while the number of redeemable miles earned will vary with the flyers elite status.